 Dom is a clinical lecturer in transplant and general surgery in the Eastern region.
 His clinical interests include kidney, pancreas and vascular access surgery and has research interests in DCD donation, ‘big data’ and clinical trial design.
 He was formerly the Herrick Society Secretary

-Ruth is a year 5 medical student from Newcastle University.
+Ruth is an academic foundation doctor in Newcastle University, undertaking research in transplantation.
 She has formerly been the President of the Newcastle University Surgical Society and has an interest in the impact of BMI on pancreas transplantation.
 Prior to medical school, she worked for the accounting firm Ernst and Young

 Rachel is an StR7 Transplant Surgery in Edinburgh and looks forward to joining the Herrick Society committee as ASIT rep and to work supporting transplant trainees.
 Rachel has worked in Glasgow and Edinburgh transplant units and recently gained my FRCS qualification to join the Royal College of Physicians and Surgeons of Glasgow.
 Her clinical interests are in renal and pancreas transplant and research interests are in ischaemia reperfusion injury and she is currently an investigator for the HOT2 study looking at ways to ameliorate IRI in deceased donor renal transplant.

 In addition, Rachel is a mother of two children and train less than full time.
 From this experience, Rachel is well placed to speak for trainees with additional commitments and offer advice on prioritisation and development of surgical skills using available opportunities.
 As with so many of us, Rachel is very understanding of the hours demanded by transplant surgery and the importance of promoting good work-life balance for healthy lifelong working and avoid burnout.
 Rachel looks forward to meeting many of you all at meetings and conferences and working together.